 My research examines how educational attainment and college attendance shape inequality and politics.
 I use both quantitative and mixed-methods data to answer three major questions:

 - What is the value of a college degree in the labor market?

 - How does migration near graduations compare to migration around other life course events such as births, job changes, and marriages?
 And,

 - Why do activists cease social movement participation after they graduate from college?

-My research has appeared in Social Forces, Sociology of Education, and Sociological Forum.
-I have also been honored with Best Graduate Student Paper Awards from the Collective Behavior and Social Movements and the Age and Life Course sections of the American Sociological Association.
+My research appears in the American Sociological Review, Social Problems (forthcoming), Social Forces, Sociology of Education, Sociological Forum, and Socius.
+I have also been honored with Best Graduate Student Paper Awards from the Collective Behavior and Social Movements and the Aging and Life Course sections of the American Sociological Association.
 Additionally, I received the Everett K. Wilson Award, honoring the most outstanding graduate instructor at UNC’s sociology department.